Book your place now!

 Understanding Menopause through Group Consultations

-The trainers are aiming to demonstrate a simulated menopause group consultation.
-The session will show how effective a group is while addressing the common menopause issues using some volunteers from the audience.
-There will be an opportunity to ask specific questions about the menopause
+Aiming to demonstrate a simulated menopause group consultation, this session will show how effective a group is while addressing the common menopause issues using some volunteers from the audience.
+There will be an opportunity to ask specific questions about the menopause.

 Jenny Aston